 First: Make a checklist of things you need to ask your landlord or property manager about or secure in advance of moving day:

-Are you sure your over-sized sofa will fit through the door or up the stairwell of your new place?
+Measure twice Are you sure your over-sized sofa will fit through the door or up the stairwell of your new place?
 Measure exterior and interior doors, hallways, and stairwells before moving so you can plan ahead if there might be an issue with tight spaces.

-If your new digs are on the second floor or higher, check with the property manager to see if you can reserve the elevator ahead of time.
+Reserve the elevator If your new digs are on the second floor or higher, check with the property manager to see if you can reserve the elevator ahead of time.
 Many apartment complexes don't allow tenants to use the main elevator for move-ins or move-outs since it inconveniences current residents.
 If this is the case, ask if there is a service elevator you can reserve.